DS202-at-ISU/DS_202_Final_Project/README.md

       ## Multiple R-squared:  0.8194, Adjusted R-squared:  0.8113
       ## F-statistic: 100.6 on 6 and 133 DF,  p-value: < 2.2e-16

+- **Coefficients Analysis**

+  - **(Intercept) (1.1704)**: The expected value of **Ladder_score**
+    when all other variables are zero, which is typically a theoretical scenario in this context.

+  - **Explained_by_Log_GDP_per_capita (0.4415, p = 0.03631)**: Indicates
+    a positive and significant association with the ladder score.
+Higher GDP per capita (logged) is associated with higher happiness scores, although the p-value is close to 0.05, suggesting a weaker significance compared to other variables.

+  - **Explained_by_Social_support (1.4384, p = 3.25e-10)**: Shows a
+    strong positive impact on happiness scores.
+This variable is highly significant, emphasizing the importance of social support in contributing to happiness.

+  - **Explained_by_Healthy_life_expectancy (1.3825, p = 0.00593)**: Also
+    significantly positive, indicating that longer healthy life expectancies are closely associated with higher happiness scores.

+  - **Explained_by_Freedom_to_make_life_choices (1.8968, p =
+    3.27e-08)**: One of the strongest predictors, suggesting that freedom in making life choices is a crucial determinant of happiness.

+  - **Explained_by_Generosity (0.4621, p = 0.46776)**: Not a significant
+    predictor in this model, indicating that generosity does not have a statistically significant effect on the ladder score within the scope of this dataset.

+  - **Explained_by_Perceptions_of_corruption (1.0072, p = 0.01516)**:
+    This is significant, suggesting that perceptions of corruption negatively affect happiness scores, where less perceived corruption is associated with higher happiness.

+- As generosity was not statistically significant it was removed and we re-ran the model.

   ``` r
   # Fit the multiple linear regression model
   Mmodel <- lm(Ladder_score ~ Explained_by_Log_GDP_per_capita + Explained_by_Social_support + Explained_by_Healthy_life_expectancy + Explained_by_Freedom_to_make_life_choices + Explained_by_Perceptions_of_corruption, data = clean_Happy_data)